FichteFoll/resumeback/docs/reference.rst

       Create a waiting daemon thread to resume the generator.

       Works like :meth:`next_wait`
-      but does it asynchronously.
+      but does so asynchronously.
-      The thread spawned raises :class:`WaitTimeoutError`
+      The spawned thread raises :exc:`WaitTimeoutError`
       when it times out.

       :rtype: threading.Thread